-In the event of a change of address, should I notify the Department of Biomedical Sciences?
+In the event of a change of address, should I notify the Anatomical Gift Program?

 Yes.
-Occasionally we mail out updated information about our donor program, etc. Notifying us of your new address will make sure that you are kept informed of any new information concerning the Program.
+Occasionally we will mail out updated information about our donor program, etc. Notifying us of your new address will make sure that you are kept informed of any new information concerning the Program.
 As indicated above, if you move outside of the immediate area or state, you should make arrangements for the donation of your body to the medical school nearest your new location.
 You should also let us know so that we can remove your name from our donor list.

 May a customary or traditional funeral service be held prior to the transfer of the body to the ETSU Quillen College of Medicine?

 No. Conducting a traditional funeral service with the remains of the donor present would cause a delay in our receiving the body, making embalming impossible.
 A memorial service without the remains present is recommended.